-Although there is a free version of the app it is severely limited, and the pro version is a lot more pricey than you would expect for something that seems to be user content based for the most part.
-It’s kind of like they let users, use their technology and then the database is built from people just living their lives and that doesn’t seem like something you should have to pay for.
+Although there is a free version of the app it is severely limited.
+The Pro version is a lot more pricey than you would expect for something that seems to be user content based for the most part.

 Features of the app

 Collections:- One great feature I have already mentioned in the collections feature.
 This is an area where your Plant Snaps are saved for review whenever you want.